rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 On-change subscriptions also support the following additional parameters:

 - *sync-on-start* defines whether or not a complete snapshot of all subscribed data is sent at the start of a subscription.
 Such early synchronization establishes the frame of reference for subsequent updates.
+For each data node covered by an on-change with sync-on-start subscription, then an *sync-on-start* *update* notification containing the current state MUST be sent before any on-change *update* notifications for those same data nodes.
+However, *sync-on-start* and *on-change* *update* notifications may be interleaved for different data-nodes under the subscription.
+Unsolicited *sync-on-start update* notifications MUST NOT be sent, they MUST only be sent after a subscription has started.

 ### On-Change Notifiable Datastore Nodes {#OnChangeConsiderations}